ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

 When the command ran successfully it should have created or updated the file src/locale/messages.xlf.
 Now, you can use this file to add a new translation to the project or update an existing languages.

+A new language should be placed in ``src/locale/<country-code>/messages.xlf``.
+For example the path for german would be ``src/locale/de/messages.xlf``.
+Furthermore the language must be defined in the file ``language-selector-supported-languages.enum``.

 Backend Development
 -------------------